Why Machine Footprint Matters When Moving Mulch or Soil

 - Tight access zones

-A loader or cart may move soil quickly in open space.
+A loader, bucket, or cart may move soil quickly in open space.

 But final placement can still require control.